Juminiy/wal/README.md

    4. json flatten: full_path, short_key, array_value
    5. TODO: how to switch tag to get type and value
 6. TODO: find a c lib of map any_val -> any_val
-7. all thirdparty library can be found on Github search by package name LIKE: uthash, yyjson
+7. all thirdparty library can be found on Github search by package name LIKE: uthash, yyjson, c_hashmap
+8. TODO: micorsoft/mimalloc